Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic cycles on the Kummer Surface

 \subsection{Enumerative geometry of rational curves in $\CPP$}

 If $E_1$ and $E_2$ are isogenous by an isogeny $\phi$ of degree $n$ we see there is a rational curve $Q_{\phi}$ of bidegree $(n,1)$ which meets the eight distinguished lines at $2(n+1)$ points - and all of them are double points.
-Four are double points of the configuration $\#$ and there are $\frac{(n-1)}{2}$ points where $Q_{\phi}$ meets the lines $L_c$ tangentially.
+Four are double points of the configuration $\#$ and each line $L_c$ is tangential to $Q_{\phi}$ at $\frac{(n-1)}{2}$ points.

-We would like to `deform' this curve to a curve which is defined for all $E_1$ and $E_2$.
-For this we appeal to a theorem in the enumerative geometry of $\CPP$.
+We would like to `deform' this curve to a curve which is defined for all $E_1$ and $E_2$ in the sense that we would like to find a family of rational curves of bidegree $(n,1)$ in the universal family of configurations of lines in $\CPP$ meeting the lines $L_c$ and ${}_cL$ at many points and further, coincides with $Q_{\phi}$ when $E_1$ and $E_2$ are isogenous via $\phi$.

+While we cannot do this for all the $2n+2$ points, a theorem in the enumerative geometry of $\CPP$, allows us to find such a rational curve if we discard one of the double points.